jwutheguru/youtubeSnippets/README.md

  - stopRepeat() - Stop YouTube player repeating.
  - enableTrueSize() - Video will use actual video dimensions instead of filling the screen when in full screen mode.
  - disableTrueSize() - Video will fill screen in full screen mode.
- - enableAudioOnly() - Video playback is hidden (lowers GPU process and paint regions).
+ - enableAudioOnly() - Hide video player (lowers GPU process and paint regions).
 A static poster image of the video will be shown instead.
  - disableAudioOnly() - Restore video playback and hide static poster image.